Urshula-S/100-days-of-code/log.md

 - Work done : no work done was not able to work on code.

 ### Day 12 : April 01 , 2022 Friday
+- Work done : ended the product landing page project.
+Made it responsive.
+Just with one media query : max-width: 800px.
+Deployed it on netlify.
+- Link to my work : https://github.com/Urshula-S/FCC-ProductLandingPage

 ### Day 13 : April 02 , 2022 Saturday
 ### Day 14 : April 03 , 2022 Sunday
 ### Day 15 : April 04 , 2022 Monday